-There is currently no set date for when Shorts will launch outside of India since YouTube is not sure how long the development and testing process will take.
+On May 4, 2021, YouTube confirmed that the Shorts beta will roll out to all U.S. users by mid-May.
+There is currently no set date for when Shorts will launch outside of India and the U.S. since YouTube is not sure how long the development and testing process will take.

-That being said, anyone can currently post Shorts on YouTube, even if you don't live in India and have beta access.
+That being said, anyone can currently post Shorts on YouTube, even if you don't have access to the official Shorts camera.
 Videos that you upload to YouTube could show up in the feeds of Shorts viewers as long as they follow a few guidelines: the videos have to be vertically oriented, last 60 seconds or less (YouTube employees recommend 15 seconds or less), and include #Shorts in the title or description.

 Where can you watch Shorts?